pjscruggs/slogcp/docs/CONFIGURATION.md

 ### GCP Project ID and Parent Resource

+**Note**: These settings are used to configure the GCP API client.
+If the `LogTarget` is not `LogTargetGCP`, these settings have no effect on where logs are sent, but the `ProjectID` is still used to format the `trace` field in structured JSON logs.

 Required when `LogTarget` is `LogTargetGCP`.
 The Parent resource (e.g., `projects/PROJECT_ID`) determines where logs are written.
 The Project ID is also used for formatting trace IDs.

 -   **Programmatic**: